 As a former general counsel to the Governor of Pennsylvania, Larry has been retained on numerous occasions to draft legislation and administrative regulations and coordinate legislative programs with clients, government affairs professionals and outside lobbyists.

-Larry is co-author (with Brian S. Gocial) of the Pennsylvania Government Contract Handbook (Thompson Reuters, 2009).
+Larry is co-author (with Brian S. Gocial, Esq.) of the Pennsylvania Government Contract Handbook (Thompson Reuters, 2009).

 Larry served as general counsel to the Governor and as a cabinet officer in the administration of then-Pennsylvania Governor Milton J. Shapp.
 In that position, he provided legal advice to the Governor and other Executive Branch officials, including:

-In addition to serving as the Governor's general counsel, Larry served under Harold E. Kohn, Esquire as Deputy Counsel to the Governor and the Honorable Israel Packel as Associate Counsel to the Governor.
+In addition to serving as the Governor's general counsel, Larry served under Harold E. Kohn, Esq., as Deputy Counsel to the Governor and the Honorable Israel Packel as Associate Counsel to the Governor.

 Larry also served as a Pennsylvania Deputy Attorney General for litigation and administrative law matters.